Skip to main content

 This set of endpoints allows us to interact with tasks that have been created in the Nexus Repository.
 You will need appropriate privileges to view, create, update, or delete tasks.

-For detailed configuration settings see the Tasks documentation.
+See the Tasks documentation.

 List Tasks